alloba/book-of-hours-notes/books/The Tripled Heart.md

 ## Description
 The Tripled Heart

-Sacred poems composed in honour of the Hours venerated by the Sisterhood of the Triple Knot.
+Sacred poems composed in honour of the Hours venerated by the [[Sisterhood of the Triple Knot]].
 ### Partial Study Description
 I'm Reading...